microsoft/jumpstart-agora-apps/README.md

 To start contributing to Jumpstart Agora apps repository, follow these steps:

-1. As mentioned, this repo is part of [Jumpstart Agora](https://aka.ms/JumpstartAgora).
+1. This repo is part of [Jumpstart Agora](https://aka.ms/JumpstartAgora).
 Visit the page to learn more about it and its goals.

 2. Depending on your interest, you can contribute to either this applications codebase repository or the [Jumpstart Agora](https://aka.ms/JumpstartAgora) repository (or both).
 To contribute to this repository, follow the steps below: